tannguyen3489/react-router-redux-starter/README.md

 Babel is configured to use [babel-plugin-transform-runtime](https://www.npmjs.com/package/babel-plugin-transform-runtime) so transforms aren't inlined.
 Additionally, in production, we use [react-optimize](https://github.com/thejameskyle/babel-react-optimize) to further optimize your React code.

 In production, webpack will extract styles to a standalone file, minify your JavaScript, and perform additional optimizations such as module deduplication.

-## Learning Resources

-[Starting out with react-redux-starter-kit](https://suspicious.website/2016/04/29/starting-out-with-react-redux-starter-kit/) is an introduction to the components used in this starter kit with a small example in the end.

-## FAQ

-Having trouble?
-Check out our [FAQ](https://github.com/davezuko/react-redux-starter-kit/wiki/FAQ:-Frequently-Asked-Questions) or submit an issue.

 ## Thank You